Biometric Template Protection for Neural-Network-based Face Recognition Systems: A Survey of Methods and Evaluation

 The ``reproducibility'' of a scientific work refers to the ability of other researchers to replicate (and thereby externally validate) the reported findings (e.g., see \cite{v09}).
 The most reliable way of ensuring reproducibility is to make the work (e.g., code, experimental protocols, etc.) publicly available, since this would: (i) encourage others to build upon the work without being required to implement the method(s) themselves, and (ii) accurately verify the reported findings without fear of misrepresenting the method(s) or experimental procedure(s).
 Although it is not easy to ensure 100\% reproducibility even if everything is made public (e.g., some code may only work in certain computing environments), scientific progress favours a fair attempt at reproducibility over no attempt.

 This section investigates the reproducibility of the face BTP works studied in this paper, in terms of the aforementioned experimental set-up.
 Specifically, we explore the public availability of the employed face datasets and DNN models/architectures, as well as the code used to implement and evaluate the proposed BTP methods.
-Tables III and IV present our findings on the employed face datasets, and Table V provides information on the adopted DNN models/architectures.
-Finally, Table VI summarises the reproducibility of the face BTP methods and their evaluations, in terms of the public availability of the datasets, DNNs, and code repositories dedicated to reproducing the presented work.
+Tables IV and V present our findings on the employed face datasets, and Table VI provides information on the adopted DNN models/architectures.
+Finally, Table VII summarises the reproducibility of the face BTP methods and their evaluations, in terms of the public availability of the datasets, DNNs, and code repositories dedicated to reproducing the presented work.

-Considering Table III, it is interesting to note that a ``train'' dataset was used in only about \textit{half} of the Non-NN BTP works, compared to \textit{all} of the NN-learned BTP works.
+Considering Table IV, it is interesting to note that a ``train'' dataset was used in only about \textit{half} of the Non-NN BTP works, compared to \textit{all} of the NN-learned BTP works.
 This makes sense, because Non-NN face BTP methods tend to employ a neural network only as a feature extractor, meaning that they are more likely to use a pre-trained DNN model for this purpose.
 On the other hand, for NN-learned BTP methods, a neural network's purpose is to learn the BTP algorithm itself, meaning that training is a necessary step.
 This is true for at least the BTP part, but possibly for feature extraction as well, especially if the neural network is trained end-to-end.